 4. Experimenting with the Settings/Images

 Alright, if you've done everything and the presets still aren't working... probably means it's time to start experimenting!
 Presets are meant to be a starting point for one to further experiment with it and see where it can take you.
 Learn as you edit, slowly understand how presets actually work.
 If it doesn't work on a particular image, try another one!
-Play around with your Tone Curves, HSL, Split Toning etc, something magically might happen.
+Play around with your Tone Curves, HSL, Split Toning etc, something magical might happen.

 Hopefully, this article has helped clarify and give you an insight of why your presets are not working.
 If you enjoyed it, do drop a comment below!
 Also if you're interested, here are some Lightroom Presets you can check out to kick start your journey.
 Till next time!